-- 1. Fuses are acceptable in 600V distribution and below in the following situations: - 1.1 For protection of VFDs to meet manufacturer's requirements. - 1.2 For protection of capacitors. - 1.3 For protection of staged electric heaters. - 1.4 For meeting required short circuit current ratings where options involving circuit breakers are not commercially available. - 1.5 For protection of control power transformers or voltage instrument transormers. - 2.
-Where fuses are provided to meet short circuit current ratings, investigate the feasibility of providing coordination with a circuit breaker such that the circuit breaker will trip prior to the fuse. - 3.
+- 1. Fuses are acceptable in 600 V distribution and below in the following situations: - 1.1 For protection of VFDs to meet manufacturer's requirements. - 1.2 For protection of capacitors. - 1.3 For protection of staged electric heaters. - 1.4 For protection of control power transformers or voltage instrument transformers. - 2.
 Class J fuses are preferred for general purpose power use in new installations.